 The best thing is you don’t read about Dominican Republic postal workers shooting up their former workplace with automatic weapons.

-Working for the Post Office is a job many would ” die for. ”
+Working for the Post Office, in the United States, is a job that some still continue to ” die for. ”